Overview

 Pacing and Energy Management

-Furthermore, maintaining sustainable pace proves crucial.
+Furthermore, maintaining a sustainable pace proves crucial.
 Indeed, rushing causes unnecessary exhaustion.
 Moreover, steady progress actually reaches destinations faster overall.
 Therefore, the “slow and steady” approach works best.

 Pacing Guidelines: